What type of trust will best meet your needs? Explore some of your options here.

 Provides for your spouse after your death while protecting your assets for future generations

 Not every surviving spouse has the time, knowledge, or interest in managing the family finances.
 One of the various solutions may be to establish a marital qualified terminable interest property trust.
 You can set up this trust, often referred to as a QTIP, to help ensure that your surviving spouse is taken care of for the rest of their life.
 Income generated from the trust, and sometimes principal, is distributed to the spouse, but the grantor determines how the trust assets are distributed after the surviving spouse dies.
-The trust provides trustee oversight by administering the assets in an impartial manner that aligns to the objectives of the trust while protecting the interest of named beneficiaries.
+Trustees are responsible for managing trusts and administering the assets in an impartial manner that aligns to the objectives of the trust while also protecting the best interests of the named beneficiaries.

-Depending on your wishes, QTIPs may be a good option if you’ve been married before and want to provide for your current spouse during their lifetime while also leaving an inheritance from the remainder of the trust for your children.
-When setting up a QTIP, one additional thing you may want to discuss with your tax advisor is whether it can help lower estate taxes (and some capital gains taxes) if those are a concern.
+QTIPs may be a good option if you’ve been married before and want to provide for your current spouse during their lifetime while also leaving an inheritance from the remainder of the trust for your children.
+When setting up a QTIP, your tax advisor can be a good resource to help you determine whether this strategy can help lower estate taxes (and some capital gains taxes) if those are a concern.